yfletberliac/Project_Deep_Speech/README.md

 **install-deepspeech-torch.sh** is a step by step walkthrough to install the required componants for training the deepspeech.torch model from Sean Naren (https://github.com/SeanNaren/deepspeech.torch).

-**A first run** on an AWS EC2 g2.8xlarge (2 CNNs, 7 RNNs with 1760 units) has been performed on a 50 minutes clean dataset with the folowwing error rates:
+**A first run** on an AWS EC2 g2.8xlarge (2 CNNs, 7 RNNs with 1760 units) has been performed on a 50 minutes clean dataset.
-- Average WER = 3
-- Average CER = 1.10

-**TODO:** train the model on LibriSpeech dataset (100 hours, 500 hours, 1000h of speech).
+**UPDATE:** Trained the model on LibriSpeech dataset 1000h of speech: 12% of WER (test-clean for the validation set).